Mark-Hetherington/sbox/README.md

 # How to use

 1. In Sage.
 Go to the ''Sage'' directory and type ``load ./Sbox.sage``.
-2. Use externaly (see examples in ''Main.sage'' ).
+2. Use externally (see examples in ''Main.sage'' ).

 # Examples